Josh Jacobs Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Against the Chargers, Jacobs' 50.4 rushing yards per game over his five career matchups are 15.1 fewer than his over/under in Sunday's game.
+- Jacobs has averaged 50.4 rushing yards per game in his five career matchups against the Chargers, 15.1 fewer yards than his over/under in Sunday's game.

-- In three of five games versus the Chargers Jacobs has run for a touchdown.
-But he did not have multiple TDs in any of those games.
+- Jacobs has had a rushing touchdown in three matchups against the Chargers, but did not have multiple TDs in any of those games.

-- Jacobs will go up against a Chargers squad that allows 136.7 rushing yards per game and is the NFL's 30th-ranked rush defense.

-- This year the Chargers have given up 21 rushing TDs.
-They are ranked 29th in the NFL in that category.
+- The Chargers have the NFL's 30th-ranked defense against the run, giving up 136.7 yards per game.

+- Jacobs and the Raiders will face off against the NFL's 29th-ranked defense in terms of rushing touchdowns allowed (21).

 Recent Performances

-- Jacobs put together a 63-yard rushing performance in last week's matchup with the Colts, carrying the ball 16 times while scoring one touchdown.
+- In last week's contest against the Colts, Jacobs carried the ball 16 times for 63 yards and scored one touchdown.

+- He tacked on four receptions for 17 yards in the passing game.

-- Over his last three outings, Jacobs has rushed for 244 yards on 58 carries (81.3 ypg), with one rushing touchdown.
+- In his last three games, Jacobs has piled up 244 rushing yards (81.3 per game) on 58 attempts with one touchdown.

-- He's also averaged 18.0 receiving yards per game, catching eight passes for 54 yards.
+- He's also averaged 18 receiving yards per game, grabbing eight passes for 54 yards.

 Jacobs' Las Vegas Teammates